 Two men killed in Manchester synagogue terror attack named by police

-Greater Manchester Police named the men killed as Adrian Daulby, 53 and Melvin Cravitz, 66, both from Crumpsall.
+Adrian Daulby, 53 and Melvin Cravitz, 66, both from Crumpsall, died in the attack and three other people were injured.

 Two men killed in a terror attack at a synagogue in Manchester have been named by police.